 The INZECTO trap incorporates several other innovative features.
-The black and red colouring is proven to attract female mosquitoes, while the sides of the trap have a ribbed structure to reduce airflow, as mosquitoes prefer wind-protected areas.
+The black and red coloring is proven to attract female mosquitoes, while the sides of the trap have a ribbed structure to reduce airflow, as mosquitoes prefer wind-protected areas.
 The trap also includes a leaf-infusion mixture as a food source for the larvae and for the female mosquito to find it an acceptable environment to lay her eggs.
 There is an overflow spout to ensure the trap cannot overfill with water, allowing mosquitoes continuous access to the water surface.
 The trap is simple and quick to set up – users need only add water – and lasts for three months.
 Importantly, this control method is also safe for other animals, as the insecticide is contained within the trap.

-Ovitraps like the INZECTO product may be the most effective method so far for control of A. aegypti.
+Ovitraps like the INZECTO product may be the most effective method so far for the control of A. aegypti.
 In laboratory studies, the trap resulted in 95–100% mortality of laying females and prevented all eggs from developing into biting adult mosquitoes.
 The traps effectively prevented adult mosquito emergence and caused at least 50% mortality in adult mosquitoes for up to six months.

 INZECTO mosquito chips While the INZECTO trap has many advantages, a different option is needed for existing water sources.
 For this purpose, the team created INZECTO chips.
-These mosquitocidal chips can be added to small water sources or containers, such as bird baths, garden ponds or drains.
+These mosquitocidal chips can be added to small water sources or containers, such as bird baths, garden ponds, or drains.
 A micro-dose of the larvicide pyriproxyfen is embedded into the surface of the chips.
 In a similar formulation to that used in the traps, the chemical is contained within a polymer formulation to prevent degradation and allow slow release of the insecticide into the water.
 Each chip effectively treats up to 20 liters of water; for larger containers, more chips can simply be added.

-Supporting public health Recently, the University of Florida collaborated with Operation Blessing, which provides services such as food, clean water and disaster relief to communities in need, to carry out a mosquito-control program in Honduras.
+Supporting public health Recently, the University of Florida collaborated with Operation Blessing, which provides services such as food, clean water, and disaster relief to communities in need, to carry out a mosquito-control program in Honduras.

 "The chips are durable, remaining active even when containers are filled and re-filled more than 1,000 times."

 One particular suburb of the second largest city in Honduras, Monte Verde, in western Honduras, was in desperate need of new mosquito-control solutions.
 In this area, there is no piped water supply, forcing residents to rely on weekly water deliveries.
 After transport, the water is stored in various types of containers, including drums and buckets.
 Residents also dig wells that are lined with tires.
 Unfortunately, this type of water storage creates an ideal environment for mosquitoes to lay their eggs.
-As a result, the town was experiencing frequent outbreaks of dengue fever, chikungunya virus and Zika disease.Educational program in Monte Verde, Honduras, in collaboration with Operation Blessing.
+As a result, the town was experiencing frequent outbreaks of dengue fever, chikungunya virus, and Zika disease.Educational program in Monte Verde, Honduras, in collaboration with Operation Blessing.

 Together with Operation Blessing, the researchers developed an integrated program of mosquito control.
 A key part of the project was the use of INZECTO chips in all appropriate water containers.
-Alongside this, local school children were educated in mosquito management.
-Fish, turtles and crustaceans were placed in wells to feed on the mosquito larvae, in a form of biological control.
+Alongside this, local schoolchildren were educated in mosquito management.
+Fish, turtles, and crustaceans were placed in wells to feed on the mosquito larvae, in a form of biological control.

 The program also trialed another innovative INZECTO product: mosquitocidal stickers.
 These stickers, like the chips, contain pyriproxyfen.
-The stickers can be applied to the inside of water containers, so that they stay in place even when water is dumped from the container.
+The stickers can be applied to the inside of water containers so that they stay in place even when water is dumped from the container.
 Rather than preventing mosquitoes from laying their eggs in water containers, the stickers destroyed the developing larvae, allowing for effective population control.

 The project was hugely successful.
-This was seen not only in a much-reduced mosquito population, but also in protection from cases of mosquito-borne diseases.
-In Choloma, a region surrounding Monte Verde, there were 71 cases of dengue, three of Zika and one case of chikungunya during the study.
+This was seen not only in a much-reduced mosquito population but also in protection from cases of mosquito-borne diseases.
+In Choloma, a region surrounding Monte Verde, there were 71 cases of dengue, three of Zika, and one case of chikungunya during the study.
 In Monte Verde, there were none.

 In Monte Verde, the results were clear: a combination of INZECTO chips and stickers with education and biological control reduced mosquito numbers to a level where the local population was protected.
-The traps, chips and stickers developed by Dr Koehler and Pereira and INZECTO show huge promise for mosquito control around the world.
+The traps, chips, and stickers developed by Dr. Koehler and Pereira and INZECTO show huge promise for mosquito control around the world.
 The products will soon be available for purchase – a spring 2021 release is targeted – and will be an important tool in the ongoing attempts to control the world’s expanding mosquito population.